 - Never place cooked food on a plate that previously held raw meat, poultry, seafood, or eggs without first washing the plate with hot soapy water.

-- Consider using one cutting board only for raw foods and another only for ready-to-eat foods, such as bread, fresh fruits and vegetables, and cooked meat.
+- Consider using one cutting board only for raw foods such as meat, poultry, and fish, and another only for ready-to-eat foods, such as bread, fresh fruits and vegetables, and cooked meat.

-- Use a food thermometer to measure the internal temperature of cooked foods.
+- Always use a reliable food thermometer to measure the internal temperature of cooked foods.

-- Reheat hot dogs, luncheon meats, bologna, and other deli meats until steaming hot or 165 ºF.
+- Reheat hot dogs, luncheon meats, bologna, and other deli meats until 165ºF.

 - “Food Safety for People With Diabetes.”
 FDA. http://www.fda.gov/downloads/Food/FoodborneIllnessContaminants/UCM312796.pdf